zmkfirmware/zmk/docs/docs/feature/keymaps.md

 When a key location is pressed or released, the stack of all active [layers](/docs/terms#layer) from "top to bottom" is used.
 The event is sent to the [behavior](/docs/terms#behavior) bound at that position in each layer.
-Those [behaviors](/docs/terms#behavior) can "handle" the event, stop it from being passed to any lower [layers](/docs/terms#layer), or choose to "pass it along" and let the [layer](/docs/terms#layer) below handle the event.
+These [behaviors](/docs/terms#behavior) can "handle" the event, stopping it from being passed to any lower [layers](/docs/terms#layer), or choose to "pass it along" and let the [layer](/docs/terms#layer) below handle the event.